dcousineau/resume/README.md

 # This is my resume!

-You should check out the downloads section, there's a download link for the *mostly* recent compile of my resume.
+You can find a *mostly* recently compiled version of my resume in the [releases](https://github.com/dcousineau/resume/releases).

 ## Building the Source